aleshaleksey/fansys23/07-magic-and-spellcasting.md

 3. Decide whether you wish to counter-spell it or not.
 If you decide not to counter this spell, your MP dice are not expended and you can continue watching for spells to counter.
 3. If the spell belongs to the same type or opposite type of local magic, use your reaction and declare "counter-spell".
 4. Pay the declared MP dice cost.
-5. Roll a SAP (Sup + Base + Wis) roll vs the threshold of the caster for the spell being cast.
+5. Roll a SAP (Sup + Base + WIS) roll vs the threshold of the caster for the spell being cast.
 See below for the modifiers.
 6. If you meet or beat the threshold, the spell fails (maybe even catastrophically).

 There are several modifiers to the counter-spell roll.
 The modifiers stack.